2020 Legislative Priorities

 SCOPE OF PRACTICE

-TMA for years has led advocacy efforts to keep Tennessee physicians supervising patient care and prevent inappropriate scope of practice expansion for midlevel healthcare providers.
-Advance practice nurses and physician assistants have been unsuccessful in their attempts to change state laws to achieve independent practice in Tennessee, and TMA remains steadfast in advocating for policies that improve and strengthen interprofessional relationships, not weaken them.
+TMA achieved the #1 legislative agenda item to defeat a major push by the Tennessee Nursing Association and nurses across the state for independent practice among nurse practitioners.
+For years, TMA has led advocacy efforts to keep Tennessee physicians supervising patient care and prevent inappropriate scope of practice expansion by mid-level healthcare providers.
+Advance practice nurses and physician assistants have failed attempts to change state laws to achieve independent practice in Tennessee, and TMA remains steadfast in advocating for policies that improve and strengthen inter-professional relationships, not weaken them.
 TMA is leading a coalition of medical specialty societies and other healthcare organizations promoting physician-led, team-based healthcare delivery teams as the best model for patient safety and quality of care.

-While no related bills gained traction in the Tennessee General Assembly during the 2019 session, Congress is considering multiple proposals to protect patients from “surprise medical bills.”
-TMA continues to educate state and federal lawmakers on health plans’ narrow networks as the root cause of balance billing and advocate for a solution that frees patients from the financial burden of unexpected out-of-network charges while protecting physicians’ rights to choose how they practice and get paid appropriately for services they provide.
+We saw the demise of the insurance industry's attempted ban of balance billing, which we deem crucial for protecting patients from “surprise medical bills.”
+TMA continues to educate state and federal lawmakers on health plans’ narrow networks as the root cause of balance billing.
+We're advocating for solutions that free patients from the financial burden of unexpected out-of-network charges while protecting physicians’ rights to choose how they practice and get paid appropriately for services they provide.

-TMA supported a 2019 bill to ensure telehealth services would be reimbursed at the same rates as in-office visits.
-The bill did not pass, but it helped advance the conversation about appropriate rules and reimbursement for technology that is critical to improving healthcare access across the state, particularly in rural, underserved areas.
+TMA's continued, concentrated work on telehealth legislation continues, as we believe telehealth services should be reimbursed comparably to in-office visits.
+Two versions of telehealth legislation made more progress than previous years, but ultimately neither passed.
+Each, however, helped advance the conversation about appropriate rules and reimbursement for technology, which is critical to improving healthcare access across the state, particularly in rural, underserved areas.
 TMA will continue advocating for laws, rules and regulations that support telehealth as part of coordinated, integrated healthcare delivery and bring reimbursement on par with comparable in-person services.

 TENNESSEE PROFESSIONAL PRIVILEGE TAX

-Prior to adjourning the 2019 session in May, the General Assembly abruptly exempted several professions from paying the state’s professional privilege tax.
+Prior to adjourning the 2019 session, the General Assembly abruptly exempted several professions from paying the state’s professional privilege tax.
 Doctors are still required to pay the annual tax, along with lawyers, lobbyists and stock brokers.
 TMA has advocated for reduction or removal of the professional privilege tax for years and will continue working with state lawmakers on possible solutions.